 Veterans' Benefits: Veterans enrolled at the College who want to apply for the appropriate G.I.
 Benefits must fill out the Application for Education Benefits and submit a certified copy of their DD214.
 In addition to this application, a veteran is responsible for completing an enrollment notice each semester.
 These forms may be obtained in the Financial Aid Office.
 Veterans must also maintain satisfactory academic progress as defined by Moberly Area Community College 's academic policy.
 More information is available at the Financial Aid Veteran's Benefits page.

 Students who have a disability which may preclude their having normal full-time employment may be eligible to receive benefits from the State of Missouri Rehabilitation Office.
-Students should contact the Division of Vocational Rehabilitation in Jefferson City, Missouri, or contact the Office of Student Services for more information.
+Students should contact the Division of Vocational Rehabilitation in Jefferson City, Missouri, or contact the Office of Student Affairs for more information.

 Students accepted and enrolled in the Associate Degree Nursing or Practical Nursing Certificate programs may be eligible for the Health Professional Nursing Student Loan, a financial aid program administered by the State of Missouri Department of Health and Senior Services.
 Applications are accepted from January to postmarked date of June 30 every year.